simonvreeman/a-b-testing-with-google-tag-manager/README.md

 It is a pretty simple script for A/B testing with [Google Tag Manager](https://www.google.com/tagmanager/) and [Google Analytics](http://www.google.com/analytics/) for measuring and analysis.
 It uses the [random macro](https://support.google.com/tagmanager/answer/2644341?hl=en#RandomNumber) of Google Tag Manager, that returns a number between 0 and 2147483647.
 It is [pseudo random](http://www.random.org/randomness/), but I run some tests and find that it is random enough for A/B testing.

 #### Google Analytics tracking
-The script will send events, custom dimensions and/or custom variables to the classic (ga.js) or universial (analytics.js) version Google Analytics.
+The script will send events, custom dimensions and/or custom variables to the classic (ga.js) or universal (analytics.js) version Google Analytics.
 You can change that for your own needs.
 The custom variable is set for slot 5.
 When using the custom dimension, make sure you [configure it](https://support.google.com/analytics/answer/2709829?hl=en) in the Admin setting of your property.
 It is set for slot 20.

 #### Google Tag Manager settings
 Use the rules in Google Tag Manager to set where the test on the website should be running and how much of the traffic will be included.
 You can use the same random macro to set how much of the traffic should be in the test.

-When you do A/B testing you want to set a sertain time fot the test.
-You need enough users and convorsions to get a good significance rate (95% or more).
+When you do A/B testing you want to set a certain time of the test.
+You need enough users and conversions to get a good significance rate (95% or more).
 When creating the custom HTML tag in Google Tag Manager you can also set a custom tag firing schedule.
 That means you can set the dates when the test has to start and when it has to stop.
 You can find it under Advanced Settings, at the bottom of the page.

 The traffic is equal distributed among the two variations of the A/B test.
-But ofcourse you have the posibility to change that for your own needs.
+But of course you have the possibility to change that for your own needs.
 [Dan Russell](http://dan-russell.com/2013/03/sampling-a-percentage-of-your-users-with-google-tag-manager/) explained that pretty well.

 Want to know and learn more about Google Tag Manager.
 Definitely take a look at the blog of [Simo Ahava](http://www.simoahava.com).